parse-community/blog/_posts/2019-03-03-platform-update.md

 As [flovilmart](https://twitter.com/flovilmart) moves on, the platform will continue under new leadership of [acinader](https://twitter.com/acinader) and other longstanding maintainers.

-## To all new contributors both expert and novice
+## I'm new, how can I get involved?

-The Parse Community is always looking for new contributors both with expert programming and backend experience and novices.
+The Parse Community is always looking for new contributors both experts and novices.
 To the experts please dive into the complex issues and pull request of the [Parse Server GitHub repository](https://github.com/parse-community/parse-server) and client SDKs.

 If you want to keep up to date with the Parse Server repo you can star or watch it: